Lucas Covolan: Return to English non-League

 On 4 August 2023, with less than 24-hours until the start of the 2023–24 season, Covolan signed with newly-relegated National League South club Maidstone United.
 Maidstone defeated EFL clubs Barrow and Stevenage to reach the fourth round of the FA Cup, where they then knocked out Championship side Ipswich Town 2–1 at Portman Road, with Covolan named as man of the match having made a "string of saves" to help pull off the upset.
 Manager George Elokobi said that Covolan was the best goalkeeper in the National League South.
 He played every league game as Maidstone finished the 2023–24 season in fourth place, qualifying for the play-offs.
 He was an unused substitute in the 2024 Kent Senior Cup final victory over Ebbsfleet United.
 His teammates voted him as Players' Player of the Year.
 He was offered a new contract in May 2024.

 On 20 August 2024, Covolan made his debut for Braintree Town in their 2–1 victory over Aldershot Town in a National League game at Cressing Road.
 He played a total of 29 matches in the first half of the 2024–25 season.
 On 4 January, the club announced that Covolan had departed the club following the expiration of his contract.
 On 15 February 2025, Colovan signed a short-term deal with Ebbsfleet United after the National League club had two senior goalkeepers ruled out injured.

 On 21 February 2025, just one week after joining Ebbsfleet United, Covolan returned to National League South side Worthing.
 He made an instant impact by making what manager Chris Agutter called "a really big save" on his second debut for the club.
 He made 14 appearances in what remained of the 2024–25 season, though was on the bench for the play-off quarter-final defeat to Maidstone United.
 He was not retained beyond the end of the season.

 On 8 August 2025, Covolan signed for National League side Wealdstone.
 He departed the club on 18 October upon the expiry of his short-term deal.

+Return to Brazil

+On 9 December 2025, Covolan returned to his native Brazil and signed with Operário of the Campeonato Brasileiro Série D.